Mount Sinai Queens Bills FAQ

 Although New York law requires most insurance carriers to pay within 45 days, many ask for additional information from the patient.
 As long as your carrier is asking for additional information, the 45 days has not started.
 Occasionally, we ask patients to call their insurance carriers if there has been some miscommunication among parties, for instance, if you have not realized that payment is being held up because you need to supply your carrier with more information.

-What should I do if I get a statement from Mount Sinai Hospital of Queens, but my insurance company says it has paid for the service?
+What should I do if I get a statement from Mount Sinai Queens, but my insurance company says it has paid for the service?

 My insurance requires I notify them when I have a hospital service or pre-certify my visit.
 Does the hospital call my insurance company?